UmbrellaDevelopment/UmbrellaDevelopment/README.md

-- 📌 Hello world !
-I’m @UmbrellaDevelopment, an 18yo student in France !
+- 📌 Hello world from France !
-- 🌱 I’m currently learning Java, Python, Arduino, JavaScript.
-But maybe more !
+- 🌱 I’m a junior developer learning and using Java, C#, Arduino !
-- ✨ I love music, video games (Resident Evil, Minecraft, Genshin Impact) and informatic/electronic !
+- ✨ I love music, video games (Resident Evil, Minecraft, Genshin Impact) and IT/electronic !

 <!---
 UmbrellaDevelopment/UmbrellaDevelopment is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.